Frequently Asked Questions

 • A highly scalable architecture makes it a great option for organizations creating a cloud-based data lake.

-erwin data catalog is a metadata management platform that helps organizations understand their data at rest and in motion.
+erwin data catalog by Quest is a metadata management platform that helps organizations understand their data at rest and in motion.
 The product organizes both data and metadata, so teams are able to accelerate data management, analysis, and decision-making.

 Users can access data profiling and quality scoring while exploring synchronized metadata with data management and governance artifacts in real-time.